 If you must keep your car on the street, then it’s good practice to put up a sun visor every time you park.
 The harsh sun beaming in through your window can unsurprisingly fade or even damage the interior of your car.
 Not to mention you’ll save yourself from searing your hands on the steering wheel when you jump in on a hot day.
 Keeping your car clean and using covers, will absolutely help prolong that new car feeling… and make your friends want to be a passenger more often!

 Maintaining your car well sustains its lifespan and keeps you safe on the road.
-Alongside following these tips, the best way to ensure your vehicle is well and truly looked after is to have a great insurance coverage and to visit the Cricks service centre for your regular services.
+Alongside following these tips, the best way to ensure your vehicle is well and truly looked after is to have a great insurance coverage and to visit the Cricks service center for your regular services.
 The team behind the scenes are extremely knowledgeable and more than happy to help you out with any and all of your car concerns.